The Families 4 Families Initiative

-Despite being a wealthy city and technology hub, homelessness is a part of our daily lives in San Francisco.
-This weekend came out of a focused initiative on family poverty and homelessness in SF, which arose from a joint effort between the Public Purpose Committee and the Family Association to empower our school community to understand and work to improve these incredibly complicated issues.
+The Families 4 Families (F4F) Initiative has continued to focus on family poverty and homelessness in SF.
+In its second year the F4F is a joint effort between the Public Purpose Committee and the Family Association to empower our school community to understand and work to improve these incredibly complicated issues.

 “It challenged me to change my expectations on what service learning means…that it doesn’t necessarily have to be something that makes a BIG difference, but rather something that teaches us about the impact that we can each make in little ways.” - SFS Parent/Guardian

-In addition to all of the the wonderful work that was done on the Weekend of Service itself, this was a chance for families to engage in deeper conversations about poverty and people experiencing homelessness, and how we as a school can get more involved in our community.
+F4F has been a chance for families to engage in deeper conversations about poverty and homelessness, and how we as a school can get more involved in our community.
 Thank you to all of the organizers and participants!